Yas3r/tha-lab_network-scanning/lab1.md

 fping -as -t 10 -g 10.16.0.0/24
 ```
 Notice how much faster the scan finished as we did not have to wait the default 500 milliseconds for all ICMP request packets to expire.
 9. Another option we can use on a reliable network to speed up our scans is to lower the number of retries attempted by fping when carrying out a ping sweep.
 By default fping will attempt to ping a host 3 times.
-We can modify be this default setting using the “-r” argument.
+We can modify be this default setting using the `-r` argument.
 Execute the following command to demonstrate this behavior:
 ```
 fping -as -r 1 -g 10.16.0.0/24
 ```